liamjbennett/blog/source/_posts/2013-12-11-profiles-roles-stacks-and-clouds.markdown

 layout: post
 title: "profiles, roles, stacks and clouds"
 date: 2013-12-11 12:06
-comments: true
+comments: false
-categories: configuration-management, puppet
+categories: configuration-management puppet
 ---
 One of the more recent patterns in structuring out puppet manifests is: roles and profiles [[1]](#968504594f013f0067f2c0f7ec5c5fb8) [[2]](#9031aeaf735f6dffb9872a8328853a5f).
 The summary is this: profiles are a collection of classes/modules and roles are a collection of profiles.
 Having started to re-factor our own infratructure with this pattern recently there was one question that cam immediately to mind .. what's next?

 Roles and profiles is all about abstraction.
 With roles all I have to care about is what "type" of node I am building:

     class role::www inherits role {
       include profile::tomcat
     }

 But what is the next abstraction?
 How far can we abstract?

 ###Stack
 Can we group together those nodes and roles?
 What I would like to see is the "stack" ..